vivianaalba/vivianaalba/README.md

 <!--- ABOUT ME SECTION --->
 <h3 align="left">About Me</h3>
 Hello!
-My name is Viviana Alba and I am a full-stack developer located in Los Angeles, CA.<br><br>
+My name is Viviana Alba and I am a data professional located in Los Angeles, CA.<br><br>

 I started my career in clinical research, captivated by the cutting-edge technology revolutionizing the field of medicine.
 Conducting research on innovative technology, such as imaging devices and surgical tools, I developed a passion for technology as I witnessed its leading impact in life-saving breakthroughs within healthcare. <br><br>

 I am eager to connect with like-minded professionals, mentors, and collaborators.
-Let’s share ideas, explore potential collaborations, and produce equitable technology for the good of all!
+Let’s share ideas, explore potential collaborations, and develop equitable technology for the benefit of all.

 <!--- CONNECT SECTION --->
 <h3 align="left">Connect with me:</h3>